 In the early 1950’s the Panther Creek School, formally located on Kendalia Road near Bergheim, Texas was moved to the site and added to the Pleasant Valley School building to accommodate a larger enrollment.
 Ms. Rust was the teacher for the last years of the school when in 1955 it was consolidated into the Boerne Independent School District in Boerne, Texas.
 In 1957, the Whitworth estate, as the heirs of the original owners, rededicated the school house and property to the community to be used as a Community Center.

 In December 1963 the PVCC was created by a group of concerned citizens.
 The historic school building then became a central point to the community and appeared on maps of the area through the 1980’s.
 The Pleasant Valley Community Center Inc. (PVCC) was incorporated in the State of Texas in 2003 and is the property owner.

-Preserving the Architecture, History and Pride of the Pleasant Valley Community and Historic School
+Presenting the Architecture, History and Pride of the Pleasant Valley Historic School

 Provided by MASCAT Consultants